These are the three questionnaires every client is sent before they meet.

 Safety Plan

-Where a clinician would write down that the client describes a car accident that still causes flashbacks.
+Where on the intake would a clinician write down that the client described a car accident that still causes flashbacks?

 Trauma History